 We’re all for enjoying a fresh bounty from the farmers market every week, but not if half of our haul spoils before we get to enjoy it.
-If you’re looking to live a low waste lifestyle, learning to make friends with your freezer is key.
-While all fresh food must go bad at some point, we can help prolong its eat-ability and reduce our food waste footprint overall.
-The goal is to waste less, and the path is to consume more of what we’re already buying.
-Here’s how your freezer can help…
+The key to quick meals with fresh ingredients and a low waste lifestyle?
+Learn to make friends with your freezer.
+Here are a few of the clever freezer products and tips that’ll help you reduce food waste and cook meals faster..

 Know What To Store.
 You can freeze pantry items like flour and nuts, cooked beans, wedges of hard cheese, proteins (like fish and meat), pre-chopped veggies, condiments, sauces and even soup.
 You can freeze most fully cooked foods and many fresh condiments (pesto, hummus, etc.) and defrost when you’re ready to use them.
 If you’re unsure, just think about the frozen food you get in a grocery store — it’s essentially the same as home cooked food that’s been frozen to re-heat later.

 Freeze in Stages.
 Smaller fresh items like berries, beans or chopped veggies do best if you spread them out on a cooking tray before freezing.
 Once frozen, pour them into a container — this process keeps them from forming into a giant frozen mass.
 Caraway’s gorgeous food storage sets are freezer-safe and made in six shades of non-toxic ceramic-coated glass we’re swooning for.